projectcontour/contour/site/content/resources/upgrading.md

 Contour 1.18.0 is the current stable release.

+**If you utilize ExternalName services in your cluster, please note that this release disables Contour processing such services by default.**
+**Please see [this CVE](https://github.com/projectcontour/contour/security/advisories/GHSA-5ph6-qq5x-7jwc) for context and the [1.18.0 release notes](https://github.com/projectcontour/contour/releases/tag/v1.18.0).**

 ### Required Envoy version

 All users should ensure the Envoy image version is `docker.io/envoyproxy/envoy:v1.19.0`.